Introduction: A Playset for Tinkering With Balance

-A sturdy base with a landing zone area of about 2’ radius around it where materials can be placed provides an inviting space for creating balancing sculptures.
+A sturdy base with a landing zone area provides an inviting space for creating balancing sculptures.

-- Use a spade bit to drill a 1" hole into a 2' long 2"x4" piece of wood and glue a 4" piece of 2"x4" to each side to create a cross shaped base for the stand.
+- You can also use a spade bit to drill a 1" hole into a 2' long 2"x4" piece of wood and glue a 4" piece of 2"x4" to each side to create a cross shaped base for the stand.
 Stick a 1” round dowel, 1' tall or higher, or anything that can serve as a perch (like a broom stick) into the base to create a portable stand.

 - For a more sturdy version that also provides space for loose materials, consider building a cylinder base (20" table height, 31"D) similar to the one we use in the Tinkering Studio.